 - Freire Schools began in 1999 with just 100 students at Freire High School.
 Today, we serve 2,000 students across our four campuses in two cities.

 - Since its founding, Freire Schools has brought life-changing learning opportunities to over 7,000 students in grades 5 to 12.

-- 2019-20 was the second year that Freire Schools had graduating classes at all three of our high schools, with 274 students graduating network-wide.
+- 2020-21 was the third year that Freire Schools had graduating classes at all three of our high schools, with 293 students graduating network-wide.

 Prepared for College

-- Freire Schools is successful in connecting students to the financial resources they need to be able to persist at the college of their choice.
-The Class of 2020 received over $13.8 million in college scholarships and financial aid, an average of more than $50,474 per graduate.
+- Freire Schools is successful in connecting students to the financial resources they need to be able to attend and persist at the college of their choice.
+The Class of 2021 received over $11.3million in college scholarships and financial aid, an average of nearly $50,000 per graduate.

 - On average, 73% of Freire Schools graduates seamlessly enroll in college the fall after high school graduation, compared to the national average of 69%1.
 Other students have enlisted in the armed services or entered the workforce directly.